tmwine/datakit-smallholder-farmers_tw_1/Challenge 5_ Financial Inclusion/Precious Enahoro/README.md

     - Creating aggregation query templates and cleaning functions.
     - Providing statistical test outputs and helping phrase initial insight summaries for this report.
     - Exploratory thought partner on financial taxonomy and figuring out edge cases.
+    - Code to create the Sankey diagram for Key Finding 4.

 - **Human-Created**
     - Designed the financial taxonomy and defined all category logic.